Oil jumps as Trump orders blockade of sanctioned oil tankers leaving, entering Venezuela

 Trump's latest comments came a week after the U.S. seized a sanctioned oil tanker off the coast of Venezuela, stepping up a pressure campaign on the government of Venezuelan leader Nicolas Maduro, who Trump has blamed for drugs entering the U.S.

 Since the seizure, Venezuelan crude exports have fallen sharply.
-While many vessels picking up oil in Venezuela are under sanctions, others transporting the country's oil and crude from Iran and Russia have not been sanctioned,
+While many vessels picking up oil in Venezuela are under sanctions, others transporting the country's oil and crude from Iran and Russia have not been sanctioned.
+Tankers chartered by Chevron (CVX.N) are also carrying Venezuelan crude to the U.S. under an authorization previously granted by Washington.

+Analysts say the oil market is well supplied for now, but if the embargo stays in place for an extended period, crude prices are likely to rise further.